 My name is Samuel Mohr.
-I recently finished my PhD studies under the supervision of Prof. Matthias Kriesell at Ilmenau University of Technology.
-As a postdoc at the Faculty of Informatics of Masaryk University, I work in the Laboratory of Discrete Methods and Algorithms (DIMEA) with the group headed by prof. Daniel Kráľ.
+As a postdoc at the Faculty of Informatics of Masaryk University, I worked in the Laboratory of Discrete Methods and Algorithms (DIMEA) with the group headed by prof. Daniel Kráľ.
+I finished my PhD studies under the supervision of Prof. Matthias Kriesell at Ilmenau University of Technology roughly three years ago.

 My full CV can be found here.

 At Masaryk University, I started to work on extremal combinatorics.
-My current research interests largely focus on the following:
+My research interests largely focused on the following:

 - Structural Graph Theory